Ross S. Sterling: Public service

-A Democrat, Sterling defeated former Governor Miriam "Ma" Ferguson and several other candidates in the 1930 primary race for governor.
+A Democrat who has been described by one observer as “a successful business man and a devotee of laissez-faire,” Sterling defeated former Governor Miriam "Ma" Ferguson and several other candidates in the 1930 primary race for governor.
 During Sterling's term in office, the East Texas oil fields experienced rapid and uncontrolled development.
 The Railroad Commission of Texas attempted proration, but the courts struck down the plan.
 Because of the chaotic situation, Sterling declared martial law in four counties for six months.
 National Guard troops were sent to the oil fields to limit waste and control production.
 This action was later declared unwarranted by the federal district court and the U.S. Supreme Court, and the Railroad Commission's plan for proration was accepted.
 Cotton prices continued to decline during Sterling's term in office.

-Sterling's gubernatorial secretary, Jessie Ziegler of Houston, apparently exerted wide latitude in his administration of the office.
-She was known to have altered mail correspondence in which Sterling became intemperate with demanding constituents so as not to close the door on gaining future support from such irate voters.
-She was known to advise him on decision making, including the issuance of pardons in the aftermath of scandals in the previous Ferguson administrations.
-After Sterling's loss in the 1932 Democratic primary to Miriam Ferguson, whom he had defeated in 1930, Ziegler took a similar but lower-paying staff job with a state senator.

-Sterling's loss in the 1932 primary was the closest primary defeat for an incumbent governor in United States history.
+Sterling's loss in the 1932 Democratic primary is the closest primary defeat for an incumbent governor in United States history.
+He lost to Miriam Ferguson in the run-off election by a margin of 50.2% to 49.8% with less than 4,000 votes separating the candidates.